wielandgmeiner/javacard_playground/README.md

 But sometimes we have to...
 Here we have modulo addition for bip32 key derivation, this one is critical.
 For public key uncompression we can use fast functions as no secrets are involved there.

+For finite field ariphmetics we are abusing `RSA` encryption coprocessor where we set modulo to `FP` or `N` of `secp256k1` curve and public key to the exponent we need.

+Point addition is implemented using `ALG_EC_PACE_GM`, but can be also done manually with a few simple equations over `FP`.

 ## Rules for crypto